The Cascais Line

 Further stock deliveries allowed the introduction of seven-car trains from 1971.
 These continue today; peak services normally operate with seven-car mixtures of Cravens and Sorefame types.

-To avoid getting on the wrong train look closely at the indicators.
+To avoid getting on the wrong train in peak periods look closely at the indicators.
 Services saying "Cascais TODAS" stop at every station but in peak periods Cascais trains do not stop at every station and the word TODAS (all stations) is therefore not displayed.
-At peak times alternate services run to "Oeiras TODAS" , i.e. they stop at all stations to and including Oeiras, where they terminate.

-A short way forward from the station, to the right, is the celebrated Jerónimos monastery, built in the early sixteenth century in the Manueline style.
+After the train leaves Belém station, short way forward from the station to the right, is the celebrated Jerónimos monastery, built in the early sixteenth century in the Manueline style.
 This used to be served by a halt called Bom Sucesso (7km), named after the adjacent dock of the same title.
 In front of the monastery is the Praça do Império, with its formal gardens and Fonte Monumental (fountain).

 On the left by the river-edge is the striking Padrão dos Descobrimentos, a monument to the Portuguese Discoveries in the form of a stylised ship's prow, which pays homage to the Portuguese Voyages of Discovery of the late fifteenth-century and later, many of which actually set sail from Belém.
 An internal lift allows visitors to ascend to the top of the monument for fine views of the Belém area.

 Adjacent to the Jerónimos is the Museu de Marinha (Maritime Museum), which has a large collection of model and real boats, as well as the Fairey sea-plane used for the first crossing from Portugal to Brazil.
 Behind the monastery are the floodlights of the Restelo Stadium, home of the Belenenses football club.